Monthly Investment Plan

 State Bank of India investment plans offers long-term benefits to the clients and are ideal for individuals in every kind of situation.
 Realize your dream with elastic options and maturity or death benefits.
-In keeping with the changing times and increasing customer expectations, SBI is continually reinventing itself and bring friendlier options that provide high returns with negligible risks involved.
+In keeping with the changing times and increasing customer expectations, SBI is continually reinventing itself and bring friendlier investment plan that provide high returns with negligible risks involved.

 When you have surplus funds to invest, SBI fixed deposits provide a good way to help your income grow.
 Here is a high flexibility of tenure for such deposits starting from mere fifteen days to ten years.
 You can open fixed deposits with SBI investing a nominal amount, as low as one thousand rupees.